 need a place to stay

 Support crews are not required for solo runners with the bag drop service however they do make a welcome sight at a checkpoint.
-For 100km teams they will need to arrange their own transport to each checkpoint and provide a support crew.
+For 100km and 50km teams they will need to arrange their own transport to each checkpoint and provide a support crew.

 SUPPORT CREW RESTRICTIONS